Conophytum burgeri: Distribution

+A young specimen of Conophytum burgeri germinated and grown from seed.

 This species is endemic to Bushmanland in the Northern Cape Province, South Africa, where it is known from the mines of the Aggeneys valley (between Sprinbok and Pofadder).

 Here it grows on high, open, raised, exposed flats, in rocky clay soil, which is strewn with white quartz pebbles that keep the soil relatively cool.

 Aggeneys was the farm of the Burger family, and it was named after the farmer Willem Burger, who noticed the unusual plant and contacted the botanist H.C.
 Kennedy.

 Cultivation

 Water

 The desert habitat of this species receives its sparse rainfall mainly in spring and early summer, with very little rainfall in the winter.
 The plants may receive water from dew or condensation in the winter, because in cultivation Conophytum burgeri can be treated as a winter-rainfall species, like most other Conophytum species.
 All Conophytums have an annual growing period when they receive some water, and a dry dormancy period.
-In their growing period the soil must always dry out completely between waterings.
 In their dormancy they can be left dry and only given water if they visibly start to shrivel.

 Alternatively, Conophytum burgeri can be given water occasionally throughout the year, at intervals of a week or two.
 It shrivels when it needs more water; and it splits open when it receives too much.

 Seeds can be sown in early summer, and given light watering regularly for a year, before the seedlings begin their annual dormancy periods.

 Sunlight and temperatures

 They require direct and plentiful sunlight.
 It can be given slight shelter at the peak of the hottest summer days.
+They are grown best in hardiness zones 10b to 11b: from 35 °F (1.7 °C) to 50 °F (10 °C).

 A cooler temperature at night and good ventilation is also beneficial for the plants.

+Soil and propagation

+This plant requires a very pourous soil mix with a high amount of mineral composition.
+The plant can be propagated by seed and can also be propagated by subdivisions.
+The soil should be completely dry between light waterings.